espocrm/documentation/docs/administration/server-configuration.md

 * * * * * /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
 ```

-!!! note

 You might need to replace `/var/www/html/espocrm/` with an actual path to your instance.

 3\.
 Open a terminal and run this command: